Keywords

 Figure 2 shows the traffic-light system of the reporting quality of the studies.

 A description of the characteristics of the studies and the results will be displayed using a narrative summary and tables.
-The general characteristics of the included studies will be presented in Table 1.
+The general characteristics of the included studies will be presented in Table 2.

 Narrative reports and tables will be categorized into three sections: intervention characteristics, study characteristics, and study findings.
 Intervention characteristics encompass the country where the study was conducted, the name of the CGA intervention being investigated, specifics about the services provided to the CGA group, the composition of the team delivering the CGA intervention, details about the target population, and care settings (such as outpatient, inpatient, emergency, and home long-term care facilities).
-Table 2 shows a description of the characteristics of the interventions being compared.
+Figure 3 shows a description of the characteristics of the interventions being compared.

 Study characteristics include the analytical approach (trial-based or model-based), the health economic perspective of the study, the resources used to measure costs, the time horizon, discount rates for both cost and effectiveness, outcomes measured, the instruments used to measure these outcomes, how outcomes are valued, the threshold applied, and the analysis of uncertainty.